 Pegasus: Don’t engage in ‘parallel debates’ outside court, SC tells petitioners seeking inquiry

-The court granted Centre time till the next hearing on August 16 to respond to the petitions.
+The court granted the Centre time till the next hearing on August 16 to respond to the petitions.

-The Supreme Court on Tuesday urged petitioners seeking inquiry into the Pegasus spyware allegations to refrain from engaging in “parallel debates” on social media, Live Law reported.
+The Supreme Court on Tuesday urged petitioners seeking an inquiry into the Pegasus spyware allegations to refrain from engaging in “parallel debates” on social media, Live Law reported.

 “All petitioners are expected to answer the queries of the court through the debate in the court,” Chief Justice of India NV Ramana observed.
 “You have faith in the system.
 There must be discipline.
 If they [petitioners] want to bring anything to the notice of the court, you bring through affidavit.”

-A three-judge bench of Ramana and Justices Vineet Saran and Surya Kant was hearing a batch of petitions on the allegations that the spyware was used to spy on several politicians, journalists and activists in India.
-In a previous hearing, the court had observed that the allegations, if correct, were serious in nature.
+A three-judge bench of Ramana and Justices Vineet Saran and Surya Kant was hearing a batch of petitions on the allegations that the spyware was used to monitor several politicians, journalists and activists in India.

-The court had asked all the petitioners to serve a copy of their pleas to the government.

-The petitions have been filed by the Editors Guild of India, former editor of The Hindu N Ram and Asian College of Journalism Chairperson Sashi Kumar, Rajya Sabha MP John Brittas, former Union minister Yashwant Sinha and advocate ML Sharma.
+While addressing advocate Kapil Sibal, representing N Ram, former editor of The Hindu and one of the petitioners, the chief justice said: “You are not only a senior counsel but we respect you a lot.
+You have been a minister also.
+There must be some discipline...we ask some questions from all of you, in the adjudication, the bench will ask questions.”

+Ramana added: “Sometimes, it will be inconvenient, but both sides have to face this music.
+We expect answers.”

+Sibal and the other lawyers agreed with the chief justice.
+“When the matter is in court, there should be no public statements of any nature,” the advocate and Congress leader said, according to Live Law.

-Appearing for the Centre on Tuesday, Solicitor General Tushar Mehta said that he had received copies from counsels of all petitioners, except Sinha.
+Appearing for the Centre on Tuesday, Solicitor General Tushar Mehta said that he had received copies from counsels of all petitioners, except former Union minister Yashwant Sinha.
 He sought more time to respond on the matter and requested the court not to take it up before Friday.

 Ramana then posted the matter to August 16 for the next hearing.